 McGonigal also says that "stress can help increase resilience by learning to maintain calm in a crisis."

 Bottom line: Try to re-configure how you respond to stress.
-According to McGonigal, when you think about stress more positively you actually live a healthier life for a longer period of time.
+According to McGonigal, when you think about stress more positively, you live a healthier and longer life.
 Sounds like great advice to me!

 To watch the TedTalk, click here